 Literature: F. Scott Fitzgerald, one way to avoid being called Francis

 Politics: John Adams… Just kidding.
 What a snooze.

 Yet, for every parent that got the name right, there are more than a few kids that had to change their names to match their circumstance.

 Gordon Sumner is a guy who tries to sell you life insurance while playing racquetball.
-Sting is the guy you go see play at Madison Square Garden.
+Sting is the guy you go see play at Madison Square Garden later that night.

 Lew Alcindor is the booking agent you call if you need a cover band for your son’s bar mitzvah.
 Kareem Abdul-Jabbar is the guy who takes the NBA scoring title with a legendary sky hook.